greenpeer/GreenLight_Extensions/README.md

 json_data = glObjToJson(gl)
 ```

-The sample resulting JSON string `json_str` will be:
+The sample resulting JSON string `json_data` will be:

 ```json
 {